- Course Number:

 Course Content (Themes, Concepts, Issues and Skills)

-- The historical development of the Latin Uncial alphabet (400?600 AD), Carolingian alphabet (800 AD), and Italic alphabet (1450 AD), and their use in manuscripts from the Dark Ages through the early Middle Ages and Renaissance.
+- The historical development of the Latin Uncial script (400?600 AD), Carolingian script (800 AD), and Italic script (1450 AD), and their use in manuscripts from the Dark Ages through the early Middle Ages and Renaissance.

 - Application, interpretation and redefinition of calligraphic ideas, drawing on historical and cultural contexts, while exploring personal expression and creative limits.